ResetXPDR/DynamicLOD_ResetEdition/README.md

   - Automatically identifies which MSFS version is in use as either MSFS2020 or MSFS2024 and the version number.
   - If the sim version is showing in red and is not the MSFS version you wish to configure before starting that MSFS version, click the 20>24 or 24>20 button, as applicable, and it will change to that.
   - MSFS Performance Optimiser - enabled via the "+" checkbox to the left of the Sim Version label:
+    - When first enabled, a one‑off warning dialog advises users of potential performance, stuttering, audio, or unexpected MSFS behaviour when using this feature.
     - The Sim Values panel reflects optimiser‑controlled states such as CPU affinity, process priority, and power‑plan selection, updating immediately when these values are applied or restored.
     - Designed to change states only when they are at their default levels and have not already been modified by other tools (e.g., VR Auto Optimiser, Process Lasso), ensuring no conflict with external managers.
     - The Sim Version text changes to royal blue to indicate the optimiser is active and controlling MSFS.